 (2) On April 3, 2006, MasTec and Jose R. Mas entered into a deferred bonus agreement in which we agreed to pay Mr. Mas a bonus in the event the split dollar agreement with Mr. Mas described in "- Split Dollar Benefit and Deferred Bonus Agreements" was terminated due to a change of control of MasTec.
 The amount reflected in the Aggregate Earnings in 2008 column represents the 4% interest on the premiums paid by MasTec prior to 2008 with respect to this policy, and the amount in the Aggregate Balance at December 31, 2008 column represents the sum of all of the premiums paid by MasTec pursuant to the arrangement, plus interest of 4%, compounded annually.

-Potential Payments upon Change in Control and Termination of Employment the employment agreements also provides for each of the named executive officers to receive certain payments in the event of a change in control, as follows:
+the employment agreements also provides for each of the named executive officers to receive certain payments in the event of a change in control, as follows: